 At some point, in commercials, TV shows, and movies, the bungling idiot guy became the norm.
-There are some of these characters I find funny; however, when these idiot characters become the “go to”, we have a problem.
+There are some of these characters I find funny; however, when these idiot characters become the go-to, we have a problem.
 It becomes the perception of the public and undermines our societal contribution.

 3. “When it comes to parenting, men need to be trained by women.”

 This one goes along with the last one.
 Dads are consistently portrayed as uncomfortable and lost when it comes to parenting.
 We are even portrayed as just another kid for the mom to train.
 There is a lot to learn from women when it comes to parenting.
-However, there is just as much men bring to the table in raising children.
-It is a partnership and we are to help make one another be better parents.
+However, there are just as much that men bring to the table in raising children.
+It is a partnership, and we are to help make one another be better parents.
 Reducing the male contribution isn’t good for anyone.

 4. “Men are uncomfortable with intimacy and vulnerability.”

 Plenty of women struggle with this too.
 Again, some men are uncomfortable with both but not the majority.
 Most men desire to be known at the deepest level.
 The list of people we are vulnerable with might be smaller than most women, but we are not deficient when it comes to intimacy.
 A stereotype like this throws things out of balance.
-Men either take on the stereotype because this is how men are “supposed to be” or they overcompensate and become blubbering criers.
+Men either take on the stereotype because this is how men are ‘supposed to be’ or they overcompensate and become blubbering criers.

-5. “Men are aggressive, sports hungry, and competitive.”
+5. “Men are aggressive, sports-hungry, and competitive.”

 When men have shown physical aggression, particularly in violating the law, it is easy to see.
 I believe there are just as many aggressive and competitive women as men.
 It may come out in different ways, but it’s there.
 There are also many men who are none of these.
-Sweeping statements like this have a tendency to make those men feel like there is something wrong with them.
+Sweeping statements such as this have a tendency to make those men feel like there is something wrong with them.
 That’s the main problem with most stereotypes.